 Depending on location in the world, grasshoppers are available and inexpensive to purchase, or easily found in grass fields in summer.
 Adult grasshoppers are best, for their relative large size and are therefore easier to handle.
 If possible, the animals should be refrigerated (suggested temperature: 3ºC) overnight until the experiments.

 To prepare for extracellular recording of the DCMD neuron, further anesthetize the grasshopper in ice for 15 min or until the insect is inactive after storage in the fridge.
 Then, use masking tape to tape the animal ventral (belly) side up onto the corkboard on the SpikerBox apparatus (see Fig. 3), with its head and part of the thorax exposed.
 Pull back its head using standard sewing thread and tape the thread to the SpikerBox to expose the neck connectives (Fig. 2).
-If the thread pulling back the grasshopper’s head does not stay put and secure, heat up a small mixture of beeswax and rosin (a teaspoon total) on a glass petri dish on a magnetic stirrer and use a sewing needle or similar to place a dab of the warm liquid on the thread, gluing it to the grasshopper’s neck.
+If the thread pulling back the grasshopper’s head does not stay in place, heat up a small mixture of beeswax and rosin (a teaspoon total) on a glass petri dish on a magnetic stirrer and use a sewing needle or similar to place a dab of the warm liquid on the thread, gluing it to the grasshopper’s neck.
 This mixture will dry and secure the thread restraint, and is quick and easy to remove from the animal after the experiment.

 The neck connectives, containing the contralateral nerve cord and DCMD axons, can be seen with the naked eye, but a binocular microscope (suggested magnification: 20X) should be used for more precise visualization and electrode placement.
 Using a 0.3mm insect pin, make a small incision in the middle of the neck.
 Modify the straight silver wire recording electrode (0.127mm) into a hook by using tweezers and bending the tip.
-Then, guide the recording hook electrode with the 3D printed micromanipulator (Backyard Brains, Ann Arbor, MI) into the incision and around the neck connective contralateral to the eye that will be exposed to the visual stimuli (Fig. 3).
+Then, guide the recording hook electrode with a micromanipulator (see the 3D printed micromanipulator Backyard Brains, Ann Arbor, MI)) into the incision and around the neck connective contralateral to the eye that will be exposed to the visual stimuli (Fig. 3).
 When the electrode is in place, put a small dab of Vaseline on the incision to keep it from drying out.
 Ground the reference electrode (sewing needle, 0.6mm diameter) in the grasshopper’s thorax.
 To check for proper electrode position, record DCMD responses (listen for popcorn-like pops on the speaker connected to the Spikerbox) when the grasshopper is exposed to an approaching plastic stick.

 Finally, for the experiment to begin, the longitudinal axis of the grasshopper’s body should be oriented parallel to an Apple iPad 10cm away such that the angle between the eye and the center of the screen is as minimal as possible.
 A spirit level can be used to easily minimize the angle by lining the level edges to the center of the iPad and the grasshopper’s eye and adjusting until the bubble in the horizontal tube is centered.
 To achieve the upright position of the iPad, a possible method is to simply tape it against a wall.
 If possible, recordings should be done in the dark for maximal surrounding darkness, and therefore better contrast intensity of the experimental stimuli.
 Placing the apparatus inside a cardboard box can easily achieve this.